Wadsworth Center

-The Wadsworth Center, located in Albany, New York, is the research-intensive public health laboratory of the New York State Department of Health.
+The Wadsworth Center, located in Albany, New York, United States, is the research-intensive public health laboratory of the New York State Department of Health.

 History

 The Wadsworth Center, originally the New York State's Antitoxin Laboratory, was established in 1901.
 Its mission was to standardize and manufacture antitoxin, which was for the treatment of communicable diseases such as diphtheria and anthrax.
 In 1914, the Antitoxin Laboratory was designated the Division of Laboratories and Research.
 At the same time, Augustus B. Wadsworth was named director and he served until 1945.

 In 1974, Enzo Paoletti joined the Wadsworth Center and with Dennis Panicali devised a strategy to produce DNA vaccines by using genetic engineering to transform ordinary smallpox vaccine into vaccines that may be able to prevent other diseases.
 In four seminal papers they provided the technology and proof of principle to construct vaccines using genetically engineered poxviruses, altering the DNA of cowpox virus by inserting a gene from other viruses, namely Herpes simplex virus, hepatitis B and influenza.